Assessment

 Early Years Foundation Stage (EYFS)

-The Post-16 curriculum continues the focus on skills for life and developing, using and generalising the skills that pupils have gained throughout their time at Portesbery, readying them to transfer these skills into other settings.
-Their learning is accredited through ASDAN; either with a Certificate in Personal Progress, or a Certificate in Personal and Social Development.
-Evidence is gathered throughout a pupil’s time in Post-16, and during Year 14, a portfolio is submitted at the start of the summer term for external moderation.
+The Post 16 curriculum continues the focus on skills for life and developing, using and generalising the skills that pupils have gained throughout their time at Portesbery, readying them to transfer these skills into other settings.
+They gain a qualification through our chosen awarding body ASDAN; either a Certificate in Personal Progress, or a Certificate in Personal and Social Development.
+Evidence is gathered throughout a pupil’s time in Post 16, and during Year 14, a portfolio is submitted at the end of the Spring Term for external moderation.